tyrellrough/RatsGame-GroupProject/README.txt

+This game was a group coursework project created by 8 people with varying contribution.
+We used gitHub for collaboration but this is a reupload with names removed at the request of a group member.

 Aim of the game:
 Remove rats from the board using items and stop them from multiplying.
 Too many rats causes a loss.